-4.5.
+3.5.
 Updates to Service Contracts

-We also updated our standard service contract to ensure all new suppliers contractually agree to comply with anti-bribery, anti-corruption and anti-slavery laws.
-This also makes our suppliers aware of our expectations and our commitment towards eradicating any form of modern slavery from our supply chain and operations.
-It has been made clear to our suppliers that the exploitation of workers is not tolerated, and this is reflected in our procurement policy and our supplier code of conduct.
+We recently updated our standard service contract to ensure all new suppliers contractually agree to comply with anti-bribery, anti-corruption and anti-slavery laws.
+This ensures that our suppliers are made aware of our expectations and our commitment towards eradicating any form of modern slavery from our supply chain and operations.
+It has been made clear to our suppliers that the exploitation of workers is not tolerated.